 Istituto Lorenzo de' Medici is authorized by the Ministry of Public Education in Italy, in addition to being an accredited member of many European and international educational organizations.
 LdM holds private agreements with all major Florence museums for student access to exclusive sites, artworks, and other events with additional campuses in Rome, Tuscania, and Venice.

-Marist-LdM is an official branch campus recognized by Marist College’s accrediting body the Middle States Association of Higher Education.
-The degrees offered by Marist-LdM are U.S. University Degrees granted with all the same rights and privileges as those issued at the Marist Main Campus.
+Marist-Italy is an official branch campus recognized by Marist College’s accrediting body the Middle States Commission on Higher Education.
+The degrees offered by Marist-Italy are U.S. University Degrees granted with all the same rights and privileges as those issued at the Marist Main Campus.

 Marist College’s Mission